About Rough Terrain Forklifts

 maximise traction and stability over the uneven or rough terrain.
 The tires are large and knobby, which allows them to grip the soil and travel over obstacles.
 They also feature reinforcement to prevent punctures or damage from rocks and other materials.
 The larger tires also help to prevent the lift from sinking into The rough terrain forklift also features special tires to or soft soil and allow it to pass over sloped or unstable areas more safely than smaller tires.
 Many of these machines incorporate front or loose four-wheel drive to enhance manoeuvrability and to allow operators to handle almost any terrain.

-SQMH has a large range of Rough Terrains available for hire or purchase, call us today for a competitive quote.
+SQMH has a large range of Rough Terrain Forklifts available for hire or purchase, call us today for a competitive quote.